Compliance

 - Payroll data is personal data and must be stored and processed securely.

-- Governs benefits in kind (e.g. company cars, medical insurance).
+- Governs benefits-in-kind (e.g., company cars, medical insurance).

 - Applies to employers with annual pay bills over £3 million.